project-ida/nuclear-reactions/src/fusion-rates.md

 ]
 ```

-We can then see that the attractive nuclear potentials become negligible within  10 fm and  the $^1S$ state looks to be the most favourable for fusion because of its particularly deep potential well.
+We can then see that the attractive nuclear potentials become negligible within about 10 fm.

 ```python
 # Generate r values (distance in fm)